-There are, however, other places to consider:
+There are also other places to consider:

 For breakfast/brunch/lunch, Bakkerswinkel, Pain Quotidien and Bagels and Beans are all safe bets.
-Its also worth looking at the Corner Bakery and CT Coffee and Coconuts or for a treat the gorgeous new Sticky Fingers.
+Its also worth looking at the Corner Bakery and CT Coffee and Coconuts or for a treat the gorgeous Sticky Fingers.

 For fishfinger-lovers, try one of our real favourites Stork or how about Haddock – a fish restaurant in a cool shed on the river Ij that offers a separate kids’ room with table-football, occasional movies, organised weekend entertainment for little ones and fabulous outside space including a large terrace, sprinklers and a sandbox.